Math Calculators

 $$\frac{64}{216} = \frac{8}{27}$$

-The pool occupies 8/27 of the total outside area.
-The client, however, wants it to take up at least 1/3, or 9/27 of the total area.
-8/27 < 9/27, and, unfortunately, Jane has to create a new design.
+The pool currently occupies 8/27 of the total outdoor area.
+However, the client requested it take up at least 1/3, which is equivalent to 9/27.
+Since 8/27 < 9/27, Jane unfortunately needs to create a new design.

 Simplifying the ratio

-To quickly find the solution to the problem, enter 64 and 216 in fields A and B (or C and D), respectively, and press "Calculate."
+To quickly find the solution using our ratio simplifier tool, simply enter 64 and 216 into fields A and B (or C and D), respectively, and click "Calculate."

 Answer: